alamine53/myhugowebsite/content/posts/01_playoffs.md

 author:
   name: "Ramzy Al-Amine"
 date: 2019-06-01
-linktitle: My Favorite Music Albums
+linktitle: The Value of Playoff Experience (Using Regression Discontinuity)
 type:
 - post
 - posts
-title: The Top 10 Albums That Have Influenced My Taste in Music
+title: The Value of Playoff Experience
+subtitle: in this article ...
 weight: 10
 draft: false
 series:
 - Hugo 101
 ---

+### Summary

+In this post, I apply the concept of regression discontinuity to estimate the value of playoff experience in terms of gains in team performance over the following season.
+I find that, on average, 8th seeds (those who barely make the playoffs) gain 8 percent additional wins relative to 9th seeds (those who barely miss it).
+These results are subject to vary given the small sample size.

+### Background

 Despite a positive showing in Game 1, the Brooklyn Nets were eliminated just five games into their 2018-19 playoff campaign.
 Given their rather unimpressive roster, some might argue that they were better off tanking.
-Instead, they marked their first playoff appearance since 2013 and looked to be on the verge of turning a corner as an organization.
+Over the next few weeks, however, they added all-stars Kyrie Irving and Kevin Durant as they seemed to turn a corner as a franchise.

-Just below them in the rankings, the Charlotte Hornets witnessed a very different fate going into the next season.
-While the Nets added superstars Kyrie Irving and Kevin Durant, the Hornets lost their primary scorer and all-star Kemba Walker.
-Despite finishing only 2 wins apart from each other, these teams witnessed diverging paths.
+Just below them in the rankings, the Charlotte Hornets finished only 2 wins short of playoff birth.
+Over the next few weeks, the Hornets lost their captain Kemba Walker.
+Those two teams were close in ability, as indicated by their winning records, yet their progression couldn't be different.

-The NBA tends to follow the championship-or-bust model: If a team doesn't have what it takes to compete for a chip, they're probably better off tanking for a higher draft pick.
-It might seem like a trivial choice for those at the bottom but should those who are middle-of-the-pack also give in to the power of the ping pong balls?
-In this post, I use the concept of regression discontinuity to see whether those around the playoff admission threshold have more to gain from making the playoffs or missing it.
+I am interested in the question of how much does a trip to the playoffs matter for a team going to next season.
+At face value, it seems like those who do make the playoffs, even as an 8th seed, gain in the following season.
+Whether it is that the players gain confidence, or that the team gains attractability in the free agency market, it seems like playoff birth does signal good things.

+### Method

+Given that playoff admission is determined by ranking, this question can be viewed through the lens of regression discontinuity.

 Regression discontinuity consists of focusing on observations around a certain admission threshold.
 The idea is that, over a large enough sample, those observations would be identical in every way other than whether or not they were admitted.
 This method is used to numerically measure the returns of a certain *treatment* effect whose assignment is based on a continuous variable.